StephaneCanu/Deep_learning_lecture/README.md

 (`pip install opencv-python`)

 ### TP_Deep_1_MNIST.py (based on MNIST)
+The purpose of this code is to help to take our first step in deep learning by reproducing  the results given on the [MNIST site](http://yann.lecun.com/exdb/mnist/).
+In less than 3 minutes, you will build and train a fully connected neural network (NN) performing less than 1.5% error on the [MNIST database](http://yann.lecun.com/exdb/mnist/), and then, in less than 15 minutes, a convolutional neural network performing less than 1% error.
-comes together with the jupyter notebook TP_Deep_1_MNIST.ipynb
+It comes together with the jupyter notebook TP_Deep_1_MNIST.ipynb

 ### TP_Deep_2_webcam.py
 require a web cam, and opencv-python `pip install opencv-python`